 If you don’t have coven enabled, you get to fight two creatures for two mana at instant speed.
 This is very efficient, despite the fact that you don’t get a buff.
 However, green creatures in this set are quite beefy, so this shouldn’t be a problem.

 Occasionally, you’ll get the coven ability, which gives your creature a +1/+1 counter this is relevant effect, and will certainly make the card even better in those situations.

-As always with cards like this, choose your moment carefully, so you don’t get blown out (don’t cast it into opponent’s open mana if you can avoid it).
-Furthermore, make sure that you have some efficient creatures that can fight well, like the next card on the list.
+As always with cards like this, choose your moment carefully, so you don’t get blown out (don’t cast it into an opponent’s open mana if you can avoid it).

 Midnight Hunt Draft Archetypes

 It’s time to move on, and explore the archetypes of Midnight Hunt Draft.
 In general, there are ten of them, one for each color pair.
-Naturally, you can always splash a powerful card in any archetype, and the most easy way to do so is with green deck – but for now let’s focus just on regular two-color combinations.
+Naturally, you can always splash a powerful card in any archetype – but for now, let’s focus just on regular two-color combinations.